drjodyannjones/JN-credit-scoring-analysis/README.md

-# JN-credit-scoring-analysis
+# Credit Scoring Risk Analysis Model
 This project will explore the factors that have an affect on a borrower's likelihood to repay.
+The data source is from <a href="https://www.kaggle.com/competitions/GiveMeSomeCredit/"> Kaggle's Give me Some Credit</a>